You are hereLow Stress Training (LST) Tutorial

 The idea behind LST is to 'bend' and otherwise gently manipulate the plant so your plants create multiple new colas for buds to grow on.
 Low Stress Training also lets you produce plants that grow in the exact shape and size you want, giving indoor growers much bigger yields from the same grow lights.

-The LST technique can also be used on plants that are getting too tall for your setup, or are growing taller than your other cannabis plants.
+The LST technique can also be used on marijuana plants that are getting too tall for your setup, or are growing taller than your other cannabis plants.
 LST allows you to keep an even canopy and get the most from your grow lights.

 Benefits of Low Stress Training